-A Cisco router may occasionally send an ICP error message with an error code of zero.
+- The router may occasionally send an ICP error message with an error code of zero.
 Receipt of this message can cause a Banyan server to drop some or all communications links passing through the router.
-[CSCdi09175]

-If a station is removed from an interface that uses one type of encapsulation and is added to another interface that uses a different encapsulation before the neighbor entry expires, communication to the station will never be reestablished.
-[CSCdi09294]

-There is a condition where some serverless networks will have extreme difficulty logging in to any server.
+[CSCdi09175] - If a station is removed from an interface that uses one type of encapsulation and is added to another interface that uses a different encapsulation before the neighbor entry expires, communication to the station will never be reestablished.
+[CSCdi09294] - There is a condition where some serverless networks will have extreme difficulty logging into any server.
 This is caused by a packet sent by the router not being understood by a VINES server.
-The workaround to this problem is to shorten the name of the Cisco router to be 15 characters or fewer.
+The workaround to this problem is to shorten the name of the router to be 15 characters or fewer.
 [CSCdi09372]

-The ping command will display incorrect round-trip times for 32-, 33-, or 34-byte Novell IPX or XNS packets.
-Use larger sizes when sending IPX or XNS echoes from the router to obtain more accurate round-trip times.
-[CSCdi07529]

-On media other than 802.x, the show xns int command will display the wrong encapsulation type if the default encapsulation has been changed.
-For example, on an SMDS interface show xns int will display "XNS encapsulation is HDLC."
-We should only display XNS encapsulation types for 802.x media.
+- The ping command will display incorrect round trip times for 32-byte Novell IPX or XNS packets.
+Use larger sizes when sending IPX echoes from the router to obtain more accurate round trip times.
+[CSCdi07529] - On media other than 802.x, the show xns interface command will display the wrong encapsulation type when the default encapsulation has been changed.
+For example, on an SMDS interface, show xns interface will display "XNS encapsulation is HDLC."
+It should only display XNS encapsulation types for 802.x media.
 [CSCdi07929]

-When a Cisco unit has a large number of the same type of interfaces, the show novell cache or show xns cache commands will display the interface limited to nine characters, which allows only Ethernet1 to be displayed when it is in fact Ethernet11.
+- When a Cisco router has a large number of the same type of interfaces, the show novell cache and show xns cache commands will display the interface limited to nine characters, which allows only Ethernet 1 when it is in fact Ethernet 11.
 The initial 9.1 release changed this to ten characters, which corrects Ethernet names, but Token Ring will have a similar problem unless the length is eleven characters.
-[CSCdi08236]

-When a Cisco router generates an XNS error response packet, it is sent out with a source address equal to the original source of the packet that caused the error response.
+[CSCdi08236] - When a Cisco router generates an XNS error response packet, it is sent out with a source address equal to the original source of the packet that caused the error response.
 The source address should be that of the router itself.
-[CSCdi08377]

-In certain topologies, fast switch looping of (Novell) multicast packets can occur when received on an interface that is active, but not configured for Novell.
+[CSCdi08377] - In certain topologies, fast-switch looping of (Novell) multicast packets can occur when received on an interface which is active, but not configured for Novell.
 This is now corrected.
-[CSCdi08722] Certain Novell packets may be received and processed by the local interface when they have been sent by a misconfigured client, server, or router.
+[CSCdi08722] - Certain Novell packets may be received and processed by the local interface when they have been sent by a misconfigured Client, Server, or Router.
 For example, a SAP Get Nearest File Server packet sent on network 0xA1 from a host whose network number has been misconfigured as 0xA2.
 These misconfigured packets should be ignored and counted as bad packets.
-In the Show Novell Traffic display the packets pitched counter should be incremented when we receive one of these packets.
+In the Show Novell Traffic display, the packets pitched counter should be incremented when we receive one of these packets.
 [CSCdi09178]